 Offered: Fall, Winter, Summer

-Survey of the ideas and events determining the development of American architecture.
+Chronological survey of the ideas and historical events determining the stylistic and aesthetic developments of American art and architecture.

 AD 265 Art and Architecture of Japan